dsanz/liferaty-docker-images-support-demo/multi-container/02_replicated_liferay+mysql+elasticsearch-6/readme.md

 To use ES6.
 Determine if it's possible to have replicas of the liferay container to form a cluster or we have to do it node by node

 ## Takeaways
+* ES6 docker image force to set a higher value for a system limit: `sysctl -w vm.max_map_count=262144`.
+This **must be done on the host machine**.
+A container [can not change that](https://stackoverflow.com/questions/54845095/cannot-run-sysctl-command-in-dockerfile), not even if you assign SYS_ADMIN capability to it.

 ## Requirements (iteration 02)
 * Define a ES6 node and connect liferay to it